thortom/s3/readme.txt

 /**********************************************************************
- *  How many nearest neighbor calculations can your brute-force
+ *  How many nearest neighbour calculations can your brute-force
  *  implementation perform per second for input100K.txt (100,000 points)
  *  and input1M.txt (1 million points), where the query points are
  *  random points in the unit square?
 Explain how you determined the